infosec-au/altdns/README.md

 Alternatively, the `-r` flag can be passed to altdns so that once this output is generated, the tool can then resolve these subdomains (multi-threaded) and save the results to a file.

+Altdns works best with large datasets.
+Having an initial dataset of 200 or more subdomains should churn out some valid subdomains via the alterations generated.

 # Installation

 `pip install -r requirements.txt`